 In recent years community gardens have emerged in many neighborhoods in which residents garden their own plots and grow vegetables and herbs which they harvest and eat.
-The educator will provide contextual information about the growth of this phenomenon, and root it in Jewish values and teachings.
+The educator will provide contextual information about the growth of this phenomenon, and root it in Jewish values and teachings combined with hands-on activities at the gardens.

-Possible Locations: One of many community gardens in Jerusalem
+Possible Locations: One of the about 80 community gardens in Jerusalem

-Time: At least 1.5 hours, excluding travel time to and from site
+Time: Min.
+1.5 Hours, excl. travel time to and from site

 Program Suggested Timetable: